 This step will depend on whether you want to run a macOS beta, a full version of macOS, or even an older Mac OS X.

-Here's how to get the macOS Catalina installer:
+Here's how to get the macOS Big Sur or Catalina installer:

-- To download the macOS Catalina installer click on this link to be taken to the Catalina page on the Mac App Store.
+- To download the macOS Big Sur installer click here to go to the Big Sur page on the Mac App Store.
+To download the macOS Catalina installer click on this link to the Mac App Store.

 - Click on Get to download the installer.

-- Software Update will search and then, if you are already running Catalina, if will ask you to confirm that you do want to download macOS Catalina.
+- Software Update will search and then, if you are already running Big Sur (or Catalina), if will ask you to confirm that you do want to download macOS Big Sur (or Catalina).

 - Click on Download.